MargaretIlesanmi14/Financial-Risk-Analysis/README.md

 - Mid-credit score borrowers and early-career employees represent the highest exposure segments
 - Self-employed borrowers exhibit higher risk due to income volatility

+## High Risk Flag
+A borrower is High Risk if ANY of the following is true:
+- Credit Score is less than 600, OR
+- Debt-to-Income Ratio is greater than 40%, OR
+- Payment Delays in the last 6 months are more than 2

 ---

 ## Risk Assessment & Forward-Looking Insights